 As history has taught us, with the fast growth of any such platform comes the threats of spam accounts that target and threaten countless innocent users and spread hate content.

 To protect its users from spam accounts, Instagram has put in place various rules, regulations, and limitations, which help them detect any unusual activity on the platform and take strict, immediate actions for it.

 The “We Limit How Often You Can Do Certain Things on Instagram” message is one such limitation that some of you might have seen on the app at times.

 If you’re wondering what this message is all about and how to get around it, we’ve got you covered!

-In this post, iStaunch will teach you how to fix we limit how often you can do certain things on Instagram.
+In this guide, you’ll learn how to fix we limit how often you can do certain things on Instagram.